 At the signing of the Headquarters Agreement with the government of the People’s Republic of China and the Memorandum of Understanding with the Shanghai Municipal People’s Government on 27 February 2016, the NDB became fully operational.

-In 2016, the Board of Directors of the Bank approved loans involving financial assistance of over USD 1.5 bln for projects in the areas of green and renewable energy, and transportation.
+In 2016-2017, the Board of Directors of the Bank approved loans involving financial assistance of over USD 3.4 bln for projects in the areas of green and renewable energy, transportation, water sanitation, irrigation and other areas.

 The BRICS country leaders at the 6th Summit in Fortaleza, Brazil